Part 1 of TED Radio Hour's The state of fashion

 In the past few decades, minimalism has surged in popularity — in art, clothing, and home decor.
 Think of the Minimalist guys.
 Or Marie Kondo.
 Or the #CleanGirl aesthetic.

 Minimalism is simple, clean, efficient.
-Proponents swear that simple, neutral garments and furniture items are the ultimate key for cultivating inner peace — and calming the madness of a chaotic world with less noise, less fuss, less stress.
+Proponents swear that simple, neutral garments and furniture are the key for cultivating inner peace — and taming the madness of a chaotic world with less noise, less fuss, less stress.

 Costume designer and performance artist Machine Dazzle gets the allure of minimalism.
 “I understand why people do that,” he says.
 “You know, we live in a crazy world; life is stressful.”